U.S. stops short of branding Vietnam, Switzerland, Taiwan currency manipulators - Up News Info

 Thailand’s central bank said it did not see an impact on business flows or its ability to implement macroeconomic policies to safeguard domestic stability after remaining on the U.S. monitoring list.

-The Bank of Thailand maintains the country has never used the exchange rate as a tool to gain an unfair trade advantage or competitiveness over its trading partners, Assistant Governor Chantavarn Sucharitakul said in a statement.
+The Bank of Thailand maintains the country has never used the exchange rate as a tool to gain an unfair trade advantage, Assistant Governor Chantavarn Sucharitakul said in a statement.

-“This strikes me as a political decision, not a rules-based decision,” said Thierry Wizman, global interest rates and currencies strategist at Macquarie Group, adding that Treasury appeared to be trying to determine the intent of foreign exchange policies.
+Thierry Wizman, global interest rates and currencies strategist at Macquarie Group, said: “This strikes me as a political decision, not a rules-based decision,” adding the Treasury appeared to be trying to determine the intent of foreign exchange policies.

 “It sounds like the administration is trying not to offend allies here … those allies that are going to be most important in containing China,” Wizman said.
-(Reporting by David Lawder and Andrea Shalal; Additional reporting by Saqib Ahmed and Kate Duguid in New York, John Revill in Zurich, Ben Blanchard in Taipei and Khanh Vu in Hanoi; Editing by Dan Burns, Chizu Nomiyama, Paul Simao and Kim Coghill)
+(Reporting by David Lawder and Andrea Shalal; Additional reporting by Saqib Ahmed and Kate Duguid in New York, John Revill in Zurich, Ben Blanchard in Taipei and Khanh Vu in Hanoi; Editing by Kim Coghill and David Holmes)

 Advertisement